 Mercury flits around the sun in 88 days.
 It resembles our moon in size and appearance.
 It has no atmosphere, and its surface is heavily cratered.
 Mercury is hard to spot because it stays close to the horizon even at its greatest elongation.
-I have never seen it and gave up trying.

 The greenhouse effect is the culprit behind Venus' hellish environment.
 The greenhouse effect occurs when carbon dioxide traps heat from the sun.

 Venus comes from behind the sun to be our "evening star."
 It gets within 26 million miles of Earth.

 The Magellan spacecraft arrived at Venus in 1990.
 Radar mapped the planet.
 Transits of Venus occurred in 2004 and 2012.

 Ours is the third planet from the sun.
 It formed 4.6 billion years ago, and life evolved in the first billion years.
 Life is expected to thrive for another billion.